spoonapps/docs/doc/deploy/hub/deploy_to_hub.md

 #### Containers

-Here is an example of how you would push a container to the Hub.
+Before pushing a container to the Hub, it needs to be committed to the local registry and converted into an image.
+Here is an example of the process of creating a container and publishing it to the Hub.

 ```
 #Create a container with Java, Node and Git support